pyga/parsley/doc/tutorial3.rst

 and the receiver has methods called on it by the Parsley rules.
 To demonstrate it, here is the final piece needed in the Parsley grammar for netstrings::

-  initial = netstring:string -> receiver.netstringReceived(string)
+  receiveNetstring = netstring:string -> receiver.netstringReceived(string)

 The receiver is always available in Parsley rules with the name ``receiver``, allowing Parsley rules to call methods on it.
-By default, the ``ParserProtocol`` tries to use a rule named ``initial`` as the starting rule.
-If a rule named ``initial`` is not defined in the grammar, and another rule is not set to be the starting rule before parsing begins (see :ref:`Advanced parsing <advanced-parsing>` below), parsing will immediately fail.
-Unless another starting rule is chosen, the ``ParserProtocol`` will use the starting rule ``initial`` as the first current rule.

 When data is received over the wire, the ``ParserProtocol`` tries to match the received data against the current rule.
 If the current rule requires more data